spiricom/STC209/structure/Draw Mesh/README.md

 python parsesvg.py pattern.svg > output.txt
 ```
 (you need to have python installed)
-- This runs a python script that parses the SVG file, filtering out duplicate lines, and pipes output to `output.txt`
+- This runs a python script that parses the SVG file, filters out duplicate lines, merges points that are very close to each other, and saves output to a file (`output.txt`)

 Displaying in P5